-- 2. Stopper the tubes and homogenize. - 3.
-Add 1.0 mL of 1 M potassium thiocyanate solution in tubes 1, 2 3, 4 and 5.
-Do not add in tube 6.
-Stopper and homogenize. - 4.
+- 2. Stopper the tubes and mix thoroughly. - 3.
+Add 1.0 mL of 1 M potassium thiocyanate solution into tubes 1, 2, 3, 4 and 5.
+Do not add to tube 6.
+Stopper and mix thoroughly. - 4.
 When all the tubes are ready, raise your HELP card to get a colorimeter from a lab assistant. - 5.
-Prepare the colorimeter using the procedure described previously (see page 16).
+Prepare the colorimeter by using the procedure described previously (see page 17).
 Set the wavelength at 470 nm.
 Use deionized water for the blank. - 6.
 Record the absorbance of each tube (1 to 6) at this wavelength.
-Report the results in the following table.
+Report the results in the table below.
 Raise your HELP card to return the colorimeter.